Set PowerShell permissions for Exchange

 - Ensure that the group containing the polling user can access PowerShell, and click OK.

 - Verify all permissions are set and saved.

 Earlier versions of SAM used FullLanguage mode on target Exchange servers.
 Starting in SAM 2020.2.6, use RestrictedLanguage as the minimum PSLanguageMode setting in PowerShell on target servers.
 For a script to configure existing servers, see this Success Center article.

 Resolve errors after a reinstall

 If PowerShell was installed on Windows Server 2012 with Exchange 2013 and subsequently uninstalled, a Microsoft error removes the required registry key for remote PowerShell to work properly.
 Security patches or updates may also cause this issue.

 SolarWinds strongly recommends that you back up your registry before editing it.
 Only edit the registry if you are experienced and confident in doing so.
 Using a registry editor incorrectly can cause serious issues with your operating system, which could require you to reinstall your OS to correct them.
 SolarWinds cannot guarantee resolutions to any damage resulting from making registry edits.

 To recreate the required registry key:

-- In Notepad, copy and paste the following text:
+- In a text editor, copy and paste the following text: